drvinceknight/amwoss/README.md

     $ inv doctest

-To also display the output of running `black` on the python code and `lintr` on the R code:
+To also check the style with `black` on the python code and `lintr` on the R code:

     $ inv doctest --style